apinf/api-guidelines/process.md

 - Ask feedback from trusted 3rd party API heavy consumers we have contact with.
 Get atleast 5 persons to do review.
 - Ask feedback to be added to API-portal feedback tab.
 Accept also direct feedback via other channels.

-## 6. Implement and test
+## 6. Create tests, implement and test
 - Take into account last comments from final review
-- Do code
+- Define test, implement code.
+Note!
+Use automated testing!
-- Pull OpenAPI spec from code and store in github.
+- Build OpenAPI spec in github (this is linked to APInf.io API at hand).

 ## 7. Release